aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](009.png)

-14. Click "Review + Create" and "Create".
+14. Click on "Review + Create" and then on "Create".
 15. Go back to the "File Shares" tab to create another file share.

 ![](010.png)